yacoob/gcu/templates/README.md

 ## File layout

-Each grade is a section.
+Each grade is a top level zola section.
 Each kit is a subsection in a grade.
-Each entry (a batch of photos for a given kit) is a page in that subsection.
-Pages for entries are rendered to empty files, then removed together with their directories.
+Each entry (a batch of photos for a given kit) is a zola page in that subsection.
+Pages for entries are rendered to empty files, then removed together with their parent directories after `zola build` in the Makefile.

 ## Example page content